turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - Initialize <br/>
 Creates all necessary resources, the engine initialization already does this via [wiInitializer](#wiinitializer), so the user probably doesn't have to worry about this.
 - Update <br/>
 This is called once per frame and necessary to process inputs.
-This is automatically called in [MainComponent](#maincomponent), so the user doesn't need to worry about it, unless they are reimplementing the high level interface for themselves.
+This is automatically called in [Application](#application), so the user doesn't need to worry about it, unless they are reimplementing the high level interface for themselves.
 - Down <br/>
 Checks whether a button is currently held down.
 - Press <br/>